Paymenter/docs/content/docs/guides/configurable-options/index.md

 ### Step 2: Create the options
 Now we need to create the options for the configurable option.
 Click on `Create new option` and fill in the name.

-It is important to set the name to `EGG| <Your Display Name>` this is important for pterodactyl to know what variable to use.
+It is important to set the name to `egg| <Your Display Name>` this is important for pterodactyl to know what variable to use.

 For a full list of names checkout the [pterodactyl guide](/features/pterodactyl/#configuring-the-product)